sk3p7ic/sk3p7ic-blog/content/post/hello-world.md

 I also started working on overriding the theme.
-I wanted a dark theme, and thus I looked into which elements and classes would need to have their styles overridden in css, coming up with this file under `static/css/darken.css`:
+I wanted a dark theme, and thus I looked into which elements and classes would need to have their styles overridden in CSS, coming up with this file under `static/css/darken.css`:
 ```css
 body, #wrapper {
     background-color: #27272a;